Healthy Homes Assessment Waitangirua

 Fines for Failing to Comply

-From the 1st of July in 2021, once a new or renewed tenancy is signed on a Waitangirua rental property, all Healthy Homes compliance tasks must be completed inside of 90 days.
+Beginning on July 1st, 2021, when a brand new, renewed or varied contract is signed on a Waitangirua rental property, all Healthy Homes compliance items need to be finished inside of 90 days.

 Get the full description of the Residential Tenancies Act landlords responsibilities.